- What is a CSA?

 What does a weekly share look like?

-The share usually includes 5 or 6 types of vegetables that have been harvested less than 24 hours before they reach your table.
-The share changes from week to week based upon what vegetables are in season and grown at the Green Thumb Farm.
-Here are a few examples of a typical share from the 2005 season:*
+The share includes around 12 items that have been harvested less than 24 hours before they reach your table.
+The share changes from week to week based upon what fruits and vegetables are in season.
+For images our past share take a look at our Instagram Page https://www.instagram.com/hellgatecsa/ @hellgatecsa

 Do I have to do anything else?
 YES!
 (Volunteering)

 Our CSA is run on a volunteer basis - there are no paid employees.
-CSA members are required, as part of their commitment to the CSA, to sign up to volunteer for at least one shift per vegetable and/or fruit share (usually shifts last 2-3 hours).
-Volunteer shifts revolve around 1) setting up the distribution when shares are delivered by the farmer during late morning/early afternoon, or 2) helping run one distribution during the season.
+CSA members are required, as part of their commitment to the CSA, to sign up to volunteer for at least one shift per vegetable and fruit share.
+Volunteer shifts revolve around 1) setting up the distribution when shares are delivered by the farmer during late morning/early afternoon, or 2) helping run distribution during the season.
 You'll sign people in, identify the produce for the week, and get a chance to meet people in your community!

 Where do the vegetables come from?

-The Hellgate CSA has a relationship with Farmer Bill of Green Thumb Farm in Watermill, NY.
-Farmer Bill delivers the shares to our distribution site weekly for twenty-seven weeks, June through December.
-We also have a relationship with Hepworth Farm for our fruit share, and with Lewis Waite for our meat, flour, dried beans, preserves, dairy and other products.
+The Hellgate CSA has a relationship with Hepworth Farm in Milton, NY.
+The farm delivers the shares to our distribution site weekly, June through Novemnber.
+Lewis Waite delivers meat, flour, dried beans, preserves, dairy and other products.
 You can find more information on our farms on our About Hellgate CSA page.

 What if I hate/am allergic to/don't want something?